-For additional information about SAS RAID controllers, see the SAS RAID controller for AIX Web page.
+For additional information about SAS RAID controllers, see the SAS RAID controller for AIX topic in the IBM Power Systems $^{\text{\tiny TM}}$ Hardware Information Center.

-For information about AIX capacity lin mitations for logical storage , see the Limitations for logical storage management Web page.
+For information about AIX capacity limitations for logical storage, see the Limitations for logical storage management topic in the AIX 7.1 Information Center.